Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 More international expansion

-Similarly, further expansion in Southeast Asia makes sense given the continued growth of the Internet economy and consistently high consumer engagement in the region.
+Similarly, further expansion in Southeast Asia is sure to be a priority given the continued growth of the region’s internet economy and consistently high engagement from online consumers.

 Stripe made a big push into financial services products in 2019 with the launch of Stripe Capital and Corporate Card.
-While the product is only available to US customers today, down the road, there will very likely be an expansion beyond North America.
-Given the dearth of quality financial services products for businesses in emerging economies in Southeast Asia and Latin America, as well as Stripe’s strategic investments in the regions, these areas are compelling opportunities for financial services product expansion.
+While these products are only available to US customers today, down the road, there will very likely be an expansion beyond North America.
+Given the dearth of quality financial services products for businesses in emerging economies in Africa, Southeast Asia, and Latin America, as well as Stripe’s strategic investments in these regions, there are compelling opportunities for financial services product expansion.

 Additionally, as the on-demand economy continues to take shape on a global basis, Stripe will be focused on serving this market with its Issuing product.
 While we haven’t seen much publicity around the product’s development since it launched in mid-2018, given the growth of the virtual card issuance market globally, Stripe Issuing will likely be a larger area of focus going forward.